Huge wooden troll reopens at new site in Colorado ski town - Sentinel Colorado

 BRECKENRIDGE | A giant wooden troll is ready to greet fans again after being moved and rebuilt in a Colorado ski town.

-The Summit Daily News reports the 15-foot troll, named Isak Heartstone, reopens in Breckenridge on Tuesday.
+The Summit Daily reports the 15-foot (4.5-meter) troll, named Isak Heartstone, reopened in Breckenridge on Tuesday.

 He was reconstructed last month near an ice arena in the south end of Breckenridge.
 The new Trollstigen trail was created to access the site.